 What jobs can you do with a mechanical engineering degree?

 Mechanical engineering graduates are sought by employers in almost all sectors of the engineering industry.
-These include:
+These include the:

 What precisely would my job as a mechanical engineering graduate be?

-- Lee Hankins, senior technical engineer at Johnson Matthey, explains that mechanical engineers in the chemical industry are ‘typically involved in delivering reliability improvements, technical support or major CAPEX projects on a range of cutting-edge automated production assets including conveyors, industrial ovens, pipework, valves, pumps and robotics.’
+Mechanical engineers in the chemicals industry are typically involved in delivering reliability improvements, technical support or major CAPEX projects on a range of automated production assets including conveyors, industrial ovens, pipework, valves, pumps and robotics.

 A mechanical engineering degree is a great passport to a huge variety of non-engineering graduate jobs, both within the engineering industry and outside it.